SlumpGuard: An AI-Powered Real-Time System for Automated Concrete Slump Prediction via Video Analysis: Dataset

 \subsection{Preprocessing and Annotation}

 Since we employed a stereo camera setup, the collected videos consisted of two separate streams.
 Therefore, as part of preprocessing, the original stereo data was divided into two individual video sequences, effectively doubling the amount of data for analysis.
 Considering that concrete discharges directly from the ready-mixed concrete chute, our preprocessing specifically targeted the chute region.
-Bounding box annotations were performed by categorizing into two classes, as shown in Figure~\ref{fig:ann_data}, an ``Unrotated Chute'' representing the entire chute region with axis-aligned boxes, and a "Chute" represented by rotated bounding boxes.
+Bounding box annotations were performed by categorizing the chute region into two classes, as shown in Figure~\ref{fig:ann_data}: an ``Unrotated Chute'' and a ``Chute''.
+The ``Unrotated Chute'' corresponds to an axis-aligned bounding box that fully encloses the chute, ensuring that both endpoints are contained within the box.
+In contrast, the ``Chute'' class uses rotated bounding boxes to precisely capture the chute’s orientation.